-In the recruitment industry we all love what we do, helping candidates find the job of their dreams; whether it's through outsourced recruiting, contingent labor programs, or like me in marketing - getting candidates the information they need, is fulfilling and rewarding in it's own way.
+In the recruitment industry we all love what we do, helping candidates find the job of their dreams; whether it's through outsourced recruiting, contingent labor programs, or like me in marketing - getting candidates the information they need, is fulfilling and rewarding in its own way.
 However, sometimes candidates can make the process a challenge.
-If you are a recruiter or hiring manager, I know you'll agree this to be true.
+If you are a recruiter or hiring manager, I know you'll agree.

 So, I enlisted the help of our Yoh-Certified recruiters to pull together...
 Sing along with me..."The 1st Thing About Candidates That's Such a Pain to Me..."

-We found the perfect candidate for a had to fill position.
+We found the perfect candidate for a hard-to-fill position.
 All of the paperwork is complete!
 Let's talk about your start date.
 Many calls, emails, and texts later...hello?
 Cue the Charlie Brown walk of shame back to the hiring manager.

 Text messaging in recruiting is becoming more standard these days, but a few words or a sentence will get the message across just fine, at least until there is more time for a phone call or email.
-Anything longer, and pick up the phone!
+Anything longer?
+Pick up the phone!

 The candidate wants the job SOOOO bad, and we enthusiastically extend the offer.
-Now they need a week to think about it.
-Hmph.
+Now they need more time to talk to their significant other or want to see if they get an offer elsewhere, Hmph.

 The recruiter/candidate communication is a delicate dance.
 That's why we wrote a whole blog about how often you should follow up with a recruiter.
 Learn when to draw the line on communicating and when it becomes excessive.

-The first rule of finding a job is keeping your resume current.
-If the resume format is dated, it causes more work for us and can often eliminate the candidate.
-Quickly update your resume before it gets into the the hands of a recruiter.
+Resumes are essentially the clients first impression! (and recruiters!)
+There is a spellcheck function to keep your typos in check, or maybe even have a friend be a second set of eyes.
+Keep it current, simple, and clean (No excel tables please!).
+If the resume format is dated, it causes more work for the recruiter and can often eliminate the candidate.
+Moral of the story: Take time to update your resume before it gets into the hands of a recruiter.